yoriiis/step-manager/README.md

 `Function`

-The function allows to extract step datas to save in the browser storage and persist during the navigation.
+The function allows to extract step data to save in the browser storage and persist during the navigation.

 ### Manager

-Now the steps are created, we will create the Manager to manage all these steps.
+Now that the steps are created, we will create the Manager to manage them.

 ```javascript
 import StepPeople from "./step-people";